obrunopolo/wp-zeus-framework/__docs__/js.md

 npm run start
 ```

 A `single-post.bundle.js` file should be created in the folder `includes/js`.
 At this point, the file will not be loaded.
-We need to tell `Assets` controller to load the file in the single post page, by using the filter `zeus_enqueues_{$entry_name}`:
+We need to tell `Assets` controller to load the file in the single post page, by using the filter `zeus_enqueues_js_{$entry_name}`:

  - `src/Controllers/Assets.php`